1871fotc/fotc/docs/headstones/signs.md

 ![](../assets/freemason-sign.jpg){ width="48%" }  ![](../assets/freemason-sign-with-g.jpg){ width="48%" }
 ![](../assets/andrew-norman-davidson-headstone.jpg){ width="97%" }

+>Her beloved Husband
+>and our loving Father <br/>
+>Andrew Norman
+>Davidson V.W. <br/>
+>Free Accepted Masons <br/>
+>Scottish Constitution <br/>
+>U.G.L.Q. <br/>
+>Born Longreach.
+Q <br/>
+>2^nd^ March 1898・ Died 12^th^ July 1979  <br/>
+>Brothers we shall meet again

-*<small>Note the "V.W."" after Andrew Norman Davidson's name may indicate he held the rank of Very Worshipful Brother.
-The inscription ends with - "Brothers we shall meet again"</small>*
+The "V.W." after Andrew Norman Davidson's name may indicate he held the rank of Very Worshipful Brother.
+The rank is usually indicated as a "VW Bro." prefix before the person's name.
+Freemason ranks ascend through a hierarchy:

+1. Brother (Bro.)
+2. Worshipful Brother (Wor.
+Bro.)
+3. Very Worshipful Brother (VW Bro.)
+4. Right Worshipful Brother (RW Bro.)
+5. Most Worshipful Brother (MW Bro.)

+"U.G.L.Q." stands for the "United Grand Lodge Queensland" which was formed through the amalgamation of several governing Masonic bodies in Queensland in 1921.
+Different Grand Lodges practiced slightly different versions of the Masonic rituals.
+When U.G.L.Q. formed, they did so with the proviso that Lodges could continue practicing their ritual's if they wished, or change to a recently revised U.G.L.Q. ritual.
+Most of the Scottish Lodges retained their original rituals, giving rise to the idea of "Scottish Constitution" lodges.[^1]

 ## Odd Fellows